nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 But over time, you are able to kind of you are able to navigate through that section through that section.
 And, you do start to see, more more obvious evidence of goblins, in the wood.
 The the the the smell of the goblins, the stank as it were, is starting to overpower even the stench of burned wood that that has sailed your nostrils for the past two or three hours as you've been tracking them down.
 I think we're nearing a village.
 You you definitely think that, for sure.

 Now, you also notice as you're as you're traveling, it appears that you aren't the only thing that is tracking these tracks.
 You see some pretty large, imprints of like spikes that are in the ground, that have a bit of a skittering, pattern to them.
-Samir, could you please roll a nature?
+Simear, could you please roll a nature?
 You don't have one.
 I have some You do have nature.

 No. You have nature.
 Where?
 Well, what?
 Oh.